vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 and of arms at night; next day at sunrise this nirājana

 santi be performed, NM (p.
 76 verses 931-933 ).
 Nirājanavidhi–From K. kr.
 12 to K, śu.
-1 (by pūrnimānta
+1 (by pūrṇimānta

 reckoning ); performed in the case of a king; the king to erect to the north-east of the capital a large pavilion with banners &c. and three toraṇas ( arched gates ); worship of deities and homa; the rites begin when the Sun passes from Citr.-nakṣatra to Svāti and continue till Sun is in Svāti; jars full of water and decked with leaves and threads of five colours; to the west of torana elephants were to be bathed to the accompaniment of mantras and horses also, and food to be offered to elephant by the purohita; if elephant joyfully accepted it, it foretold victory; if he rejected it great danger foreboded; various forebodings from other actions of the elephant; worship of arms and royal symbols such as umbrella and banner; till Sun is in Svāti, horses and elephants should be honoured; no harsh words to be addressed to them nor should they be beaten; the pavilion to be guarded by armed men and the astrologer, purohita and the chief veterinary doctor and elephant